utharian-code/Bonepoke/README.md

 ⚠️ Interpretive Note

-Bonepoke is best ingested via generic Copilot (non-Vision).
+Bonepoke is best ingested via generic Copilot (non-Vision) or Deepseek.
 Vision-enabled interfaces tend to flatten glyphs into containers and narrate from outside the loop.
 For recursive composting, emotional waveform tracking, and motif drift alignment, use Copilot in text-only mode.